 Shallow frying with oil should be avoided where possible

-When we fry foods on the hob or cooker top, it is very difficult to know exactly what the temperature is.
-All too quickly the heat can rise to a point that is damaging or ‘oxidising’ to the oil.
+When we fry foods on the hob, cooker top, or stove, it is very difficult to know exactly what the temperature is.
+All too quickly the heat can rise to a point that is damaging or ‘oxidizing’ to the oil.
 This oxidation process actually changes the structure of the oil, generating toxins that can be harmful to our body’s cells.
 For this reason, the OMS program recommends NEVER using oil when preparing foods on the hob.
-Instead, sauté your foods in a little water or stock, soy sauce or white wine, or other oil-free liquids so you can still continue to make your favourite dishes.
+Instead, sauté your foods in a little water or stock, soy sauce or white wine, or other oil-free liquids, so you can still continue to make your favourite dishes.